 16. Final Investigation Report.
 The investigator, after reviewing and considering the parties' responses to the draft investigation report, will complete the final investigation report that fairly summarizes the relevant evidence.
 The investigator will again provide temporary access to this report as outlined in the Preliminary Investigation Report section for the parties to review.
-However, no further response from the parties will be accepted unless the investigator determines it necessary.
-The final investigation report will be forwarded to the Office of Student Conduct after the ten business (10) days conclude.
+However, no further response from the parties will be accepted unless the investigation report will be forwarded to the Office of Student Conduct after the ten business (10) days conclude.